raul-izquierdo/english/sources/Writings/Letter of Application.md

     = `Currently, I work as a lecturer AT the University of Oviedo.`

 Content of P3
-    = `Beyond my technical background, I possess strong communication skills...` = `and a good knowledge of Spanish.`
     = `In terms of personal qualities,...`
-    = `...not only AM I a hard-working person, but I am also a great team player.` = `I am a self-taught person`
+    = `...not only AM I a hard-working person, but I am also a great team player.` = `I possess strong communication skills...`
+    = `I have a good knowledge of Spanish.`
+    = `Furthermore, I would like to highlight that I am a self-taught individual and therefore able to adapt quickly to new technologies`

 Content of P4
-    = `I am confident I would be well suited to the job and bring significant value to your team.` = `Thank you for your consideration.
+    = `I am confident I would be well suited to the job and bring significant value to your team` = `Thank you for your consideration.
 I look forward to hearing from you` = `Yours sincerely/faithfully,` (en función de cómo se haya empezado) = `Raúl Izquierdo`